Davtax/arXiv-sorter/README.md

 Finally, you can use the `#` character at the beginning of the line to comment it out so the program will ignore that line.

+After the program is run, the authors inside the `authors.txt` file will be sorted alphabetically by the surname.
 When searching for author, the program automatically normalize the author names provided by the user, to use unicode characters and remove accents.
 Furthermore, the program perform a case-insensitive search for the author names.